locationtech/geomesa/docs/user/convert.rst

 Parsing XML
 -----------

-The XML converter defines the each field using XPath expressions.
+The XML converter defines each field using XPath expressions.
 For XML documents with multiple features, the ``feature-path`` element can be used to select feature elements.
 In this case, the attribute paths will be relevant to the feature element.
 The optional ``xsd`` element can be used to validate input files against an XML schema.